 Joining a club like Aorangi gives some of the most rewarding accommodation and experience at Mt Ruapehu.
 The club environment and comradeship enhances your skiing experience and has led to much satisfaction in members lives.
 With a lodge for all people, we have something for everyone.

 - Bring the children up and see them ski or board with friends or get them to join the development squad while you can enjoy the company of other members.

 - If you are looking for adventure, you can climb to the summit and ski over to the lodge at Tukino or vice versa.

 - Want to compete?
 Join in the Aorangi or other club races and race for trophies.

 - Want a quiet time in beautiful surroundings summer and winter?
 The lodges offer accommodation and friendship for climbers, alpinists, trampers and walkers.
 Bunk fees cover food and accommodation.

 Aorangi Ski club holds its own races, as well as participating in other ski racing at Ruapehu.
 Some of our races are purely for fun, such as the Schnapps Cup (Tukino), and others are to encourage kids to have a go at racing such as the George Shield (Whakapapa).
 Join in and have some fun with the club – races are marked on the online calendar.

 What to bring

 It is therefore necessary to take the appropriate clothing and to always be prepared for the worst.
-It is essential that the outer clothing is wind and waterproof, and under garments are warm.
+It is essential that your outer clothing is wind and water proof, and under garments are warm.